 See below our privacy & cookies policy;

-The use and disclosure of personal data is governed in the United Kingdom by the Data Protection Act 1998 (‘the Act’).
+The use and disclosure of personal data is governed in the United Kingdom by the General Data Protection Regulation (GDPR).

 The ILG takes the act very seriously and takes great care to ensure that personal data is handled appropriately in order to secure and maintain member’s trust and confidence in the group.